 We may change the terms of this notice at any time.
 If we change this notice, we may make the new notice terms effective for all PHI that we maintain, including any information created or received prior to issuing the new notice.
 If we change this notice, we will post the new notice on our Internet site at www.millenniumlabs.com.

 As a convenience, Millennium may make available email addresses by which you can communicate with us regarding billing issues.
-Please be advised that email is not a secure means of communication, therefore Millennium cannot guarantee the security of any information that you send to us prior to our receipt of it.
-This fact may also restrict our use of email in communicating any response to you – we will make every attempt to use alternate means of communicating anything that may be considered sensitive information.
+Please be advised that email is not a secure means of communication.
+Therefore Millennium cannot guarantee the security of any information that you send to us prior to our receipt of it.
+This fact may also restrict our use of email in communicating any response to you – we will attempt to use alternate means of communicating anything that may be considered sensitive information.

-If you would like a paper copy of this notice, have questions about it, or believe its terms or any Millennium privacy or confidentiality policy has been violated with respect to information about you, please let us know immediately by contacting us toll-free at 1-877-451-3534 and request the Compliance/Privacy Office.
-Please include your name, address, and a telephone number where we can contact you, and a brief description of the complaint.
-If you prefer, you may lodge an anonymous complaint.
+If you would like a paper copy of this notice, have questions about it, or believe its terms have been, please let us know immediately by contacting us toll-free at 1-877-451-3534 and request the Compliance/Privacy Office.
+Please include your name, address, and a telephone number where we can contact you, and a brief description of the request or complaint.
+If you prefer, you may submit an anonymous complaint.